-Interns provide approximately 80 hours to the organization over a twelve-week period under the joint supervision of Prof. James-Cavan and a workplace supervisor.
+Interns provide approximately 80 hours to the organization over a twelve-week period under the joint supervision of Prof. Lisa Vargo and a workplace supervisor.
 The time commitment is comparable to that expected in other honours seminars.
 In addition, all interns meet as a class fortnightly throughout the term.
 One short incident analysis, two brief journal entries, and one substantial term paper are required.
 There is no final written examination.

 Internships are currently available with such organizations as Sage Hill Writing Experience, Saskatchewan Playwrights Centre, the Saskatchewan Literacy Network, the University Library, the University Learning Centre, Student Enrolment and Services Division, the International Student and Study Abroad Centre, Saskatoon Correctional Centre, and Sherbrooke Community Centre.
 Other placements are planned as well.

+The Department of English Honours Colloquium is now a compulsory part of the Honours program.
 The Colloquium consists of an oral presentation of a short scholarly paper at a conference of Honours students.
 The paper is normally based on a paper already prepared, or in preparation, for a 300 or 400-level course.
 This will be a one- or two-day event in early February.
 In preparing the paper for this event, students should seek the advice of a faculty member.
 Note that this course is required for all Honours and Double Honours students, but has no credit unit value.
-Students will receive informal feedback, but no formal evalution.
+Students will receive informal feedback, but no formal evaluation.